fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-gauge-using-plain-javascript.md

 2. Include the gauge type.

-3. Include the FusionCharts theme file to apply the style to the charts.
+3. Include the FusionCharts theme file to apply style to the charts.

 4. Add the chart and the theme as a dependency to the core.

 5. Store the chart configurations in a JSON object.
 In this JSON object:
-    * Set the chart type as `column2d`.
+    * Set the chart type as `angulargauge`.
 Each chart type is represented with a unique chart alias.
-For Column 2D chart, the alias is `column2d`.
+For Angular Gauge, the alias is `angulargauge`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * Set the width and height (in pixels).
     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of the `dataSource`.